 - STFC Consolidated Grant, "M-theory, cosmology and quantum field theory", Gauntlett et al

-- We expect to have new internal postdoctoral positions starting in Autumn 2017.
+- We expect to have further new internal postdoctoral positions starting in Autumn 2017.
 Application details will be provided later.

 - Imperial College Master's Support Scheme and other scholarships available for MSc study

 - Theoretical Physics holds a Postgraduate Open Day covering both the PhD programme and the MSc in Quantum Fields and Fundamental Forces.
 The open day gives prospective students an opportunity to meet the academic staff in the group and find out more about the courses and projects on offer.
 Future open days will be posted here and on the Postgraduate Study pages on our website (link above).

 - Joao Magueijo’s work on testing Variable Speed of Light models was discussed in the New Scientist and the Guardian

 - Claudia de Rham was recently profiled in Die Zeit

 - Work by Dr Steffen Gielen from the Theory Group on The Big Bounce, an alternative to The Big Bang view of cosmology, has been discussed in Scientific American, in the Daily Mail and Belfast Telegraph, as well as with Hayley Dunning from Imperial.

 - The media have talked to several members of the theory group about the first direct observation of gravitational waves and the implications for research: Toby Wiseman on MSN news, Fay Dowker was on the Today Programme (around 2:55:00 into the programme) on Radio 4, Jerome Gauntlett was on the Jon Gaunt show (around -50:30) and Arttu Rajantie on BBC Three Counties Radio (from 02:17:20) and six other local stations (see main news page for other links)